forc-db/ForC/how_to/edit_the_data_(overview).md

 *Github links are provided in this guide, but once these repositories are downloaded, the files can be opened straight from the local file sources.*

 3. Download the paper and supplement if available.
 Save in [References](https://github.com/forc-db/References) repository.
+(Note: References repository is private because it contains documents with copyright restrictions.
+Access will be granted upon request to @teixeirak.)

     a.
 Change file name to be citationID.